SFDO-Tooling/CumulusCI/docs/robot_new.rst

    $ cci task run robot --suites robot/<ProjectName>/tests/custom_keyword.robot

 Test cases and keywords have the concept of settings specified by square brackets, which means test cases can have their own individual setups, teardowns, documentation, and returns.
-This is how Robot knows you're not referring to the keyword but rather a specific test case setting.
+This is how robot knows you're not referring to the keyword but rather a specific test case setting.